iamhyc/Overleaf-Workshop/docs/wiki.md

 #### Change the Compiler

-The default compiler is `pdflatex`, which can be changed via clicking the compiler name in the status bar.
+The default compiler is `pdflatex`, which can be changed via clicking the compiler name in the status bar and select "**Setting: Compiler**" to alter the compiler.

 ![screenshot-change-compiler](assets/screenshot-change-compiler.png)

+#### Change the Main Document

+You can change the main document via clicking the compiler name in the status bar and select "**Setting: Main Document**" to alter the main document.

+The change of the main document will not affect the setting for other collaborators in current session, unless they reload the project.
+This is a desired behavior in the Overleaf web editor, and we keep it in the extension as well.

 ### Preview Document